30 Strange Fitness Facts & Myths Debunked

 Cholesterol is not a good indicator of future heart disease.
 A large waist size (over 40 inches for men and 35 for women) is a much better indicator of future cardiovascular disease risk than cholesterol levels.

 Pound for pound your tongue is the strongest muscle in your body and your glutes (butt muscles) are the strongest in absolute terms.

 There are 10 bacteria cells in your body for every 1 human cell you have.
-Meaning you are more bacteria then human!
-Furthermore, most of this bacteria in and on your body is not yet classified by science.
+Meaning you are more bacteria than human!
+Furthermore, most of these bacteria in and on your body is not yet classified by science.
 Click here for more.

 “It takes on average 17 muscles to smile and 43 to frown” is not rooted in science and is untrue.
 Actually, it takes about the same amount of muscles to frown as it does to smile.

 Every day an adult body produces 300 billion new cells.
 To make those cells your body uses the food you take in…you are what you eat so think about what you put into your body.

 Most of us are about a half-inch taller in the morning.
 Click here for why.